Realization of an atomic quantum Hall system in four dimensions

 The mean value of the cyclic variable $n$ is a priori ill-defined \cite{lynch_quantum_1995}.
 However, since we observe a peaked probability distribution in $n$, we track the dynamics along $n$ from the following estimate of the mean position

-\titlemethods{Response to a force along $m$} The measurement of the bulk Berry curvature presented in the main text relies on the application of a force in the $xy$ plane, leading to a Hall drift along $n$ and $m$.
+\titlemethods{Response to a force along $m$} The measurement of the bulk Berry curvature presented in the main text relies on the application of a force in the $xz$ plane, leading to a Hall drift along $n$ and $m$.
 In order to access the Berry curvature component $\Omega^{\text{bulk}}_{nm}$, we consider a force applied along $m$, which is equivalent to a perturbative Zeeman field $\hbar\Delta J_z$.
 This field can be produced by additional detunings of the Raman transitions $\delta_x=-\Delta$ and $\delta_z=2\Delta$.
 The gauge transform $U=\exp(\I\Delta t J_z)$ suppresses the time-dependency while adding the desired Zeeman field $\hbar\Delta J_z$.
 As explained earlier, shifts in detuning can also be interpreted as a shift in momentum $\pbold$.
 A perturbative Zeeman energy is thus equivalent to a variation of momentum within the ground band.
 Since all momentum states of the ground band are characterized by static spin distributions, we conclude the absence of velocity along $n$ induced by the force along $m$, hence $\Omega^{\text{bulk}}_{nm}=0$.

 \titlemethods{Berry curvature measurements} The second Chern character plotted in \fig{fig_precession}a is obtained as a non-linear combination of Berry curvatures.
-In this section we show that the latter can be expressed in terms of $\pbold$-variations of the measured mean velocity $\langle\vbold\rangle(\pbold)$ (\fig{fig_spin_pumping}d).
+In this section we show that the latter can be expressed in terms of $\pbold$-variations of the measured group velocity $\langle\vbold\rangle(\pbold)$ (\fig{fig_velocity}a).